When to File

 Information about Required Examinations

-All applicants for Dentist licensure, regardless of years in practice, are required to pass the Delaware Practical Board Examination in dentistry and the Delaware Jurisprudence Examination.
+All applicants for Dentist licensure, regardless of years in practice, must pass the Delaware Practical Board Examination in dentistry and the Delaware Jurisprudence Examination.

 - The Practical Board Examination is offered twice a year, at the beginning of January and June.
 The deadlines for applications to sit for the exams are December 1 for the January exam and May 1 for the June exam.
 The exam is limited to 18 candidates on each date.
 It is important to submit your application before the deadline for the exam you want to take.
 For more information about the exam, click Practical Board Examination.